How To Make Someone Feel Better Over Text (24 Tips and Examples)

 Regular check-ins are great, but avoid becoming overbearing.
 You want to water the plant of your friendship, not drown it!

-Sending texts every few days or once a week, depending on the situation, can show that you’re there for them without being too much.
+Depending on the situation, sending texts every few days or once a week can show that you’re there for them without being too much.

-Speaking of plants, checking in and offering ongoing support to a friend is a lot like taking care of a houseplant.
+Speaking of plants, checking in and offering ongoing support to a friend is much like caring for a houseplant.
 You can’t just water it once and forget about it.
 It needs regular care, but too much water, and you’ll drown it.

 Frequently Asked Questions